willwin4sure/vault/🧠Deep Learning/Muon Optimizer.md

 ![[muon_optimizer.png|center|512]]

-This is currently the best method for quickly training a NanoGPT model; see [Keller Jordan's repository](https://github.com/KellerJordan/modded-nanogpt).
+This is currently the best method for quickly training a nanoGPT model; see [Keller Jordan's repository](https://github.com/KellerJordan/modded-nanogpt).